anonaddy/addy.io/source/privacy.md

 #### **Security**

-All information you provide to us is stored on our secure servers in the United Kingdom (Vultr).
+All information you provide to us is stored on our secure servers in the Netherlands (Greenhost.net).
 Sensitive data in our database such as your recipient email addresses are encrypted using OpenSSL and the AES-256-CBC cipher.
 Furthermore, all encrypted values are signed with a message authentication code (MAC) to detect any modifications to the encrypted string.
 Two Factor Authentication (2FA) is also available on our site and we encourage users to enable it.
 Opportunistic TLS encryption with strong cipher preference is used for all emails sent through our service.

 No service can be 100% secure at all times so please do not use this service to forward emails containing highly sensitive information such as bank or cryptocurrency information.